 The Copper Barrel Distillery occupies over 3000 square feet of prime space on Main Street used for its operations, tasting room, and gift shop.
 Here, owner George Smith and Master Distiller Buck Nance make, bottle, and sell five varieties of the smoothest moonshine you’ll ever try – white lightning, red cherry, black cherry, blueberry, and strawberry.
 You know it’s good stuff when you can see the fruit in the bottle.

-The shell of the Copper Barrel Distillery was once a furniture factory, but the inside was built by Nance from the ground up.
-Drawing on nearly 60 years of experience, he constructed the still, ran the pipes, and carefully watches over all aspects of each batch of moonshine with humor and precision.
+The shell of the Copper Barrel Distillery was once a furniture factory, but Nance built the inside from the ground up.
+Drawing on nearly 60 years of experience, he constructed the still, ran the pipes, and carefully watches over each batch of moonshine with humor and precision.

 From the purity of the water used to the best way to taste the final product, no detail is overlooked.
 There are even plans to add a mill to grind the grain used in the mash, which will give the Copper Barrel control over as much of the process as possible.
 In the future, the same degree of attention will be applied to other products, including fruit brandies and aged whiskey.
 During a tasting, you can sometimes try other moonshine flavors like caramel apple, cotton candy, or others before they’re available to the public.

 Tour/Tasting: Several different tours are available beginning at $10 per visitor; see the website for details